SempronChip/engr3/README.md

 ### Reflection

-The first part of this assignment was relatively easy, as constructing the parts from their shared geometry was simple.
-However, I would run into trouble in the next drawings because the way that I constructed the parts in the first drawings didn't allow me to make the changes I needed to make in the subsequent drawings.
-Overall, this assignment was important for me to understand that I need to design the parts the most efficient way the first time so I don't have to go back and make changes.
+This assignment was simple to make the first time through.
+However, for the second drawing, I realized that my base was incorrectly dimensioned and I had to go back and redo the sketches for the base.
+After redoing the sketch I realized that my original mass was slightly off from the actual mass, so I had designed the part incorrectly the first time.

 ---